-If you follow us on Facebook, you will know we have been sharing a series of posts explaining the Metaphysical meaning of Holy Week and Passover.
+If you follow us on Facebook, you will know we have shared a series of posts explaining the Metaphysical meaning of Holy Week and Passover.
 The days of Lent and Easter have such magnificent symbolic meaning that provides us comfort when we have to face challenges in our life.
 The current COVID-19 pandemic is a perfect example of these times of challenge.
 Though we are inconvenienced, we do what we can to maintain a positive outlook, protect ourselves, and share loving and healing thoughts with anyone who is in need, whether it is someone affected by the virus itself, or the resulting economic challenges, such as supply shortages and unemployment.

 We have shared the Holy Week messages below for the folks who don’t use social media: